Bachelor Course Unit

 Credit points: 6

-The emphasis of this unit is to equip students with the knowledge and skills to support mental health consumers in their recovery journey, and to make appropriate referrals.
-This course will provide foundational skills and knowledge for mental health workers to support consumers and carers.
+The emphasis of this unit is to equip students with the knowledge and skills to identify a client with a mental health problem, engage in minor assessment tasks and make appropriate referrals.

 On completion of this unit students should be able to:

 Apply the concepts and terminology used in the mental health field appropriately;